andrewblackmon/culture/purpose-we-purse.md

-Things we value in people
+Things we value in our people

 Our culture and values.